Elevate-Code/streamlit-projectstarter/docs/authentication.md

    - Allowed Callback URLs: `http://localhost:8501/oauth2callback, https://YOUR-RAILWAY-APP-URL.railway.app/oauth2callback`
    - Allowed Logout URLs: `http://localhost:8501, https://YOUR-RAILWAY-APP-URL.railway.app`
    - Allowed Web Origins: `http://localhost:8501, https://YOUR-RAILWAY-APP-URL.railway.app`

+   > 💡 **For Multiple Domains/Environments:** To support multiple domains and environments (staging, production, etc.), add their respective URLs to the `Allowed...` fields, separated by commas.
+Each environment deployment (e.g., on Railway) will also need its own `STREAMLIT_AUTH_REDIRECT_URI` environment variable set to its specific callback URL.

 4. Scroll to the bottom of Settings, and under **Advanced Settings** > Grant Types, ensure "Authorization Code" is selected.
 5. Click **Save**
 6. While still in Advanced Settings, go to the Endpoints tab and copy the "OpenID Configuration" URL (eg. `https://YOUR-AUTH0-DOMAIN.us.auth0.com/.well-known/openid-configuration`).
 You will need this for the `STREAMLIT_AUTH_SERVER_METADATA_URL` environment variable.